kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/addon-cue.md

 This doc will introduce how to define addon application by writing CUE files.

-Application description files contain two parts: application template files and resource files (files in the `resources/` folder).
+Application description files contain two parts: application template files and resource files (they are in the `resources/` folder).

 ## Application template file (template.cue)

-The most important part in the application template is `output` field, which must embed a KubeVela application as follows:
+The most important part in the application template is `output` field, which must place a KubeVela application as follows:

 ```cue
 package main